Keane-AOC/Interpovincial-Trade-and-Climate-Policy/Background.md

 This mix of stakeholders and their various priorities can result in conflicts if navigated poorly.
 # Data Sources
-Stats Canada Energy Profiles: https://www.cer-rec.gc.ca/en/data-analysis/energy-markets/provincial-territorial-energy-profiles/provincial-territorial-energy-profiles-canada.html
+Government of Canada Energy Profiles: https://www.cer-rec.gc.ca/en/data-analysis/energy-markets/provincial-territorial-energy-profiles/provincial-territorial-energy-profiles-canada.html